wp-plugins/zbplayer/readme.txt

 == Changelog ==

 = 1.8 =
-*    Added option in admin to show/hide song name above player..
+*    Added option in admin to show/hide song name above player.
+*    Added "Multiplayer" option in admin to setup only one player on page with all mp3's

 = 1.7.1 =
 *    Fix for admin part in debug mode.